Application of Aluminum Pipes and Aluminum Tubes

 • Application Environment

-Consider aluminum types with higher corrosion resistance or specialized coatings for outdoor or corrosive environments.
+Think about aluminum types with higher corrosion resistance or specialized coatings for outdoor or corrosive environments.
 This can be likened to opting for all-weather tires for a vehicle facing various road conditions.

 • Certifications and Standards